 There’s something for everyone at Monahans Sandhills State Park, and with 26 campsites featuring electric and water hookups, shade shelter, fire rings, and picnic tables, you’ll enjoy this state park in comfort.
 In fact, with so much to experience in this surreal environment, you’ll want to make this park a yearly destination.
 So, for your next RV adventure, come and see why Native Americans from over 12,000 years ago and people still today appreciate this dramatic landscape.

 Transportation in Monahans Sandhills State Park

-Guests to the Monahas Sandhills State Park will find ample parking within the park.
-Guests may park at the campsites.
-Guests will also find parking at the Dunagan Visitor Center, at the Shin Oak Picnic Are, at the equestrian area, at the Sandhills Picnic Pavilian, and at the Pump Jack Picnic Area.
+Ample parking is available in the park.
+In addition to parking at the campsites, guests will also find parking at the Dunagan Visitor Center, at the Shin Oak Picnic Area, at the equestrian area, at the Sandhills Picnic Pavilion, and at the Pump Jack Picnic Area.

 Campgrounds and parking in Monahans Sandhills State Park

 Monahans Sandhills State Park offers three different equestrian campsites to choose from.
 Each site houses up to eight people and two vehicles.
 No stalls or pens are provided for your horses.
 Guests must bring their own panels or temporary fencing.
 These are back-in sites, which are paved and can accommodate trailers up to 50 feet; maximum vehicle length is 55 feet.
 Electric and water hookups are included.
 Consider bringing a pop-up shade canopy because there is no natural shade in this area, and no tents are allowed in these sites.

 Willow Draw Campground